gargsid1711/Computer-Vision/README.md

-# This Repository contains all the source files for the CS543/ECE549 - Computer Vision Class
+# This repository contains all the source files for the CS543/ECE549 - Computer Vision Class

 ## MP0: Image demosaicing